Path integral control of open quantum systems: Introduction

-Quantum trajectories can be formulated using stochastic Schrödinger equations (SSEs)~\cite{gisin1992quantum,percival1998quantum,barchielliQuantumTrajectoriesMeasurements2009}, often modeled as Brownian diffusions.
-The coherent control of open quantum systems via SSEs intrinsically leads to a stochastic optimal control (SOC) problem~\cite{wiseman1993quantum,belavkin1983theory,belavkin2013quantum}, as reviewed in~\cite{wiseman2009quantum}.
-Solving SOC problems generally involves tackling the Bellman equation or a stochastic variant of the PMP via backward stochastic differential equations~\cite{pham2009continuous,yong_zhou99}, both of which may pose significant computational challenges.
-A notable exception are linear-quadratic-Gaussian (LQG) problems, where the dynamics are linear, the cost is quadratic in the control, and the noise is additive and Gaussian.
-While SSEs with coherent controls are not in LQG form due to the bilinearity introduced by terms such as $u\psi$, certain cases admit LQG formulations in the Heisenberg picture~\cite{wiseman2009quantum}, enabling applications in feedback control~\cite{doherty_feedback_1999,Tan2000,rossi_measurement-based_2018,magrini_real-time_2021}.
-In general, however, the control of open quantum systems governed by SSEs is a nonlinear control problem, for which no efficient solution method has been widely available.
+A particularly important class of quantum trajectories are continuous diffusions described by stochastic Schr\"odinger equations (SSEs)~\cite{gisin1992quantum,percival1998quantum,barchielliQuantumTrajectoriesMeasurements2009}.
+From a control-theoretic perspective, SSEs suggest a correspondence between Lindblad dynamics and stochastic control problems: one may regard the deterministic open-loop state-preparation task as a control problem on the space of stochastic trajectories, where stochasticity is introduced as a methodological device in analogy with unravelings of the Lindblad equation, rather than as a physical feedback loop~\cite{wiseman1993quantum,belavkin1983theory,belavkin2013quantum,wiseman2009quantum}.
+In the fully general feedback setting, such stochastic optimal control (SOC) problems are typically approached via Hamilton–Jacobi–Bellman (HJB) equations or stochastic variants of the Pontryagin maximum principle formulated as backward stochastic differential equations, both of which are well known to be computationally demanding in high dimensions~\cite{pham2009continuous,yong_zhou99}.
+Notable exceptions include the classical linear–quadratic–Gaussian (LQG) setting, where the dynamics are linear, the running cost is quadratic in the control, and the noise enters additively.
+While SSEs with coherent controls are not of LQG type due to the bilinearity of terms such as $u\psi$, certain cases admit LQG formulations in the Heisenberg picture~\cite{wiseman2009quantum}, enabling rigorous treatments of measurement-based feedback control~\cite{doherty_feedback_1999,Tan2000,rossi_measurement-based_2018,magrini_real-time_2021}.
+In general, however, the control of open quantum systems governed by SSEs leads to nonlinear control problems for which efficient solution methods are scarce.